Nick689/CustomPOS/Readme.md

 * Data export has never been so easy, you are already in Calc
 * Full database access let you correct any mistake easily, but, as it is dangerous
 * InvoiceCHK can be used to find any invoice data inconsistency by comparing invoice header and detail data
-* chk() can be used to find any stock incoherency by comparing it with theoretical quantity compiled from every sales and supplies
+* chk() can be used to find any stock incoherence by comparing it with theoretical quantity compiled from every sales and supplies

 ## Planned features
-* Localized versions
+* Localised versions
 * Windows, OSX versions
 * Statistics
 * Address book